 A significant source of revenue for magazines such as Texas Monthly and D Magazine, for example, is the “Super Lawyers” rankings, “Best Lawyers in Dallas” rankings, and similar.
 We have been listed in such rankings before.
-J. Mark Perrin was ranked for a several years as a “Rising Star” by Texas Monthly.
+J. Mark Perrin was ranked for several years as a “Rising Star” by Texas Monthly.
 Doug Perrin has been listed as one of the best personal injury lawyers in Dallas by D Magazine and the firm was recognized in a publication called “Texas’ Best Lawyers” which is for lawyers who have received an AV rating from Martindale-Hubbell®, the highest possible ranking.

 There is apparently no way to delist oneself once you are listed.
 We do not, however, purchase advertisements in D Magazine and Texas Monthly to congratulate and applaud ourselves.
 It does not require much insight to realize that the publications that rank lawyers in this way are doing it to make money from advertisements.
 That, alone, taints the entire ranking process.